ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 - [https://techcommunity.microsoft.com/t5/apps-on-azure-blog/bg-p/AppsonAzureBlog](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/bg-p/AppsonAzureBlog)

-The config files are located in each micro-service at src/main/resources/applicationinsights.json The Java agent is downloaded in the App container, you can have a look at a Docker file, example at [./docker/petclinic-customers-service/Dockerfile](./docker/petclinic-customers-service/Dockerfile)
+The config files are located in each micro-service at src/main/resources/applicationinsights.json The Java agent is downloaded in the App container in /tmp/app, you can have a look at a Docker file, example at [./docker/petclinic-customers-service/Dockerfile](./docker/petclinic-customers-service/Dockerfile)

+<span style="color:red">**[By default, Application Insights Java 3.x expects the configuration file to be named applicationinsights.json and to be located in the same directory as applicationinsights-agent-3.x.x.jar.](https://learn.microsoft.com/en-us/azure/azure-monitor/app/java-standalone-config#configuration-file-path)**</span>

+You can specify your own configuration file path by using one of these two options:
+- APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable
+- applicationinsights.configuration.file Java system property

+In our configuration, in the containers the applicationinsights.json is located at BOOT-INF/classes/applicationinsights.json so we must set APPLICATIONINSIGHTS_CONFIGURATION_FILE=BOOT-INF/classes/applicationinsights.json

 The Application Insights [Connection String](./iac/bicep/aca/main.bicep#L234) [set in the Apps](./iac/bicep/aca/aca.bicep#L736) is retrieved from the [AppInsights Resource](./iac/bicep/aca/pre-req.bicep#L126) created at the pre-req provisionning stage.